 Almost 400 years later, inspired by the legend, on the site of the fortress, the Sanctuary of the True Cross was built, with its spectacular red marble façade and its fascinating Holy Art and History Museum.
 Created by the Knights Templar to house a fragment of the ‘True Cross’, it is, now, primarily a shrine to which thousands of pilgrims pay their respects every year.

 Caravaca has narrow streets and small squares, with its baroque and renaissance buildings all overlooked by the castle and church at the top of a hill.
 Yet for all its apparent ‘other worldliness’ it remains a living town, with its sun-bleached houses and towers seemingly defying the onset of the 21st century.

 Lorca is the city of the sun; the city of 100 shields … or, maybe, even 100 names.
 Indeed, its many names are a consequence of its various influences from the Iron Age to the 21st century.

 It has, arguably, more monuments than any other locality in the region, with plenty of free-to-enter museums, squares, palaces, notable buildings and churches too.
 The impressive medieval castle, for example, where Muslims, Christians and Jews lived together for centuries, can be seen from far away.

 Its baroque town centre is one of the most important in the region, while the Columna Miliaria, milestones – eliocroca to the Romans – for the Via Augusta, which passed through the district, can be seen at the Lorca Municipal Archaeological Museum together with other Roman artefacts.

 Access to Costa Cálida, Región de Murcia, is simple as it is served by Murcia-San Javier airport all year round, while Alicante airport is also nearby.
-Both airports are served by numerous airlines flying from a wide variety of UK and Irish airports and flights in June cost from just £37 one way.
+Both airports are served by numerous airlines flying from a wide variety of UK and Irish airports.